 (1) that the harassment was offensive and unwelcome;

 (2) that it occurred because of the employee’s membership in a protected class;

 (3) that it affected the terms and conditions of employment/membership; and

 (4) that the harassment can be imputed to the employer.See Glasgow v.
 Georgia-Pacific Corp., 103 Wn.2d 401, 406-07, 693 P.2d 708 (1985) (emphasis and hyperlinks added).
 For purposes of this article, the fourth element--imputed to the employer--is at issue.

 Under WLAD claims of hostile work environment, plaintiffs may attempt to impute harassment to employers based on the level of the offending employee.

 Managers: According to the court in Glasgow, "[w]here an owner, manager, partner or corporate officer personally participates in the harassment, [the imputation] element is met by such proof."
-Id. at 407, 693 P.2d 708 (emphasis added).
+Id. at 407, 693 P.2d 708 (emphasis and hyperlink added).
 This is also known as automatic imputation.

 Supervisors & Co-Workers: "To hold an employer responsible for the discriminatory work environment created by a plaintiff's supervisor(s) or co-worker(s), the employee must show that the employer[:]